 UN Security Council cuts schedule over coronavirus

-The UN Security Council will scale back its schedule for March as a precaution against the coronavirus pandemic, China said Wednesday.
-China, which holds the March presidency of the Security Council and is also the epicenter of the virus, wants to ensure "we will be in a better position to protect ourselves," said its ambassador, Zhang Jun.
+The UN Security Council will scale back its schedule for March as a precaution against the new-coronavirus pandemic, China said on Wednesday.
+China, which holds the presidency of the Security Council during March and is also the epicenter of the virus, wants to ensure "we will be in a better position to protect ourselves," said its ambassador, Zhang Jun.

 While no Security Council sessions will be canceled, China has advised a "scaling down of the meetings" including reducing delegation sizes, Zhang told reporters.
 Informal consultations within the powerful 15-member body may also be shifted to a larger room so "that we have more space and less people," he said.

-The United Nations has halted tours and much of the staff has been asked to work remotely, Dujarric said..
+The United Nations has halted tours and much of the staff have been asked to work remotely, Dujarric said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)